awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/su-awscli-sdk.md

 1. Download and install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install) and the AWS SDKs that you want to use\.
 This guide provides examples for the AWS CLI, Java, and Python\.
 For information about installing AWS SDKs, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.

-1. Create an access key for the user you created in [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+1. Create an access key for the user you created in [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

    1. In the navigation pane, choose **Users**\.

-   1. Choose the name of the user you created in [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+   1. Choose the name of the user you created in [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Choose the **Security credentials** tab\.